 MTL GOAL – 11:36 – Cournoyer (Lemaire, Robinson)

 TOR – 9+12+10 = 31

 MTL – 11+2+7 = 20

 TOR – Goaltenders: Doug Favell, Gord McRae.
 Defence: Claire Alexander, Dave Dunn, Brian Glennie, Jim McKenny, Borje Salming, Rod Seiling.
-Forwards: Ron Ellis, George Ferguson, Bill Flett, Dave Keon (C), Lanny McDonald, Bob Neely, Darryl Sittler, Blaine Stoughton, Errol Thompson, Norm Ullman, Tiger Williams.
+Forwards: Ron Ellis, George Ferguson, Bill Flett, Dave Keon (C), Lanny McDonald, Bob Neely, Darryl Sittler, Blaine Stoughton, Errol Thompson, Norm Ullman, Dave Williams.